 REVISED by MSA on October 21, 2019

-Developed by the Honor Council of University of Kansas School of Medicine
+Developed by the Honor Council of the University of Kansas School of Medicine

 Physicians' professional status in our society depends upon the ongoing moral and ethical conduct of its members.
 As future physicians, medical students must also maintain this professional conduct in order to develop the ethical skills required by the profession.
 The Honor Code's central purpose is to ensure that members of the University of Kansas School of Medicine maintain integrity in moral and ethical conduct.
 Therefore, in order to maintain the honorable reputation of our profession within our current and future community, each student physician shall: